Versi Bahasa Indonesia: https://indonesia.tripcanvas.co/id/sumatra/tempat-wisata-di-bintan-riau/

 Website

-Price: Rp.
-190,000 – 1,400,000 (Approximately USD $15-107)18.
-Go on a jungle adventure – Mangrove Discovery Tour
+18. Go on a jungle adventure – Mangrove Tour / Fireflies Tour

-Go on a jungle adventure through Bintan’s lush nature and witness the vibrant green of the island’s mangrove forests.
-Mangroves are true multitaskers and a vital part of the ecosystem.
+Go on a jungle adventure through Bintan’s lush nature and witness the vibrant green of the island’s mangrove forests and the soft sparkle of its fireflies.

 Mangrove forests provide a home for countless varieties of fish and other marine life as well as protecting the coastline from erosion.
 During your mangrove cruise, you get to encounter monkeys and other wildlife and simply relish the lush calm of the forest.
 As an added treat, you might just glimpse local fishermen at work.